-The Korean music industry is so small compared to its Western counterpart and yet so many with limited exposure to it feel comfortable making sweeping assumptions about it.
-This is something many kpop fans struggle with when trying to explain their interest in Korean music to non-kpop-fans.
+The Korean music industry is so small compared to its Western counterpart and yet so many people with limited exposure to it feel comfortable making sweeping assumptions.
+This is something many K-pop fans struggle with when trying to explain their interest in Korean music to non-fans.

-And yet, the kpop industry isn’t too different from that of the West.
-Take a look at the top 40; many acts incorporate different genres like rock, hip hop, country, rap, or even musical (Idina Menzel is justifiably rocking the charts with “Let it Go”).
+And yet, the K-pop industry isn’t too different from that of the West.
+Take a look at the top 40 chart; many artists incorporate different genres like rock, hip hop, country, rap, or even musical (Idina Menzel is justifiably rocking the charts with “Let it Go”).
 There are also groups that blur these genre distinctions, as the NPR article discusses.
-But still, all these styles of music fall as easily under the banner of “pop” as more standard pop acts like Lady Gaga and Justin Timberlake.
+But still, all these styles of music fall as easily under the banner of “pop” as more squarely pop acts like Lady Gaga and Justin Timberlake.

-Basically, my point is that many fans find using “kpop” as a genre to define their interest tends to be a particularly frustrating experience.
-For introductory discussions, genre works as a simplistic way to quickly convey a general idea, but generally people’s interests are much more complex.
-And nobody wants to hear a five hour lecture on the inner workings of the kpop industry on the first date.
+Basically, my point is that many fans find using the term “K-pop” to define their interest tends to be a particularly frustrating experience because K-pop extends so much further than the standard pop genre.
+For introductory discussions, genre works as a simplistic way to quickly convey a general idea, but typically people’s interests are much more complex… yet nobody wants to hear a five hour lecture on the inner workings of the K-pop industry on the first date.